SeleniumHQ/docs/05_Best_Practices.md

 Domain Specific Language
 -------------------------
 *DSL* - Domain Specific Language.
 A DSL is a system which provides the user an expressive means of solving a problem.
-It allows a user to interact with the system on their terms--not just programmer-speak
+It allows a user to interact with the system on their terms--not just programmer-speak.

 Your users, in general, don't care how your site looks.
 They don't care about the decoration or the animations or the graphics.
 They want to use your system to push their new employees through the process with minimal difficulty.
 They want to book travel to Alaska.
 They want to configure and buy unicorns at a discount.
 Your job as the tester is to come as close as you can to "capturing" this mind-set.
 With that in mind, we set about "modeling" the application you're working on, such that the test scripts (the user's only pre-release proxy) "speak" for and represent the user.

 With Selenium, DSL is usually represented by methods, written to make the API simple and readable--they enable a rapport between the developers and the stakeholders (users, product owners, business intelligence specialists, etc)

 #### Benefits
 * Readable - Business stake holders can understand it
 * Writable - Easy to write--avoids unnecessary duplication
-* Extensible - Functionality can (reasonably) be added without breaking contracts and existing functionality
+* Extensible - Functionality can (reasonably) be added without
+* breaking contracts and existing functionality
-* Maintainable - By leaving the implementation details out of test cases, you are well-insulated against changes to the AUT
+* Maintainable - By leaving the implementation details out of test
+* cases, you are well-insulated against changes to the AUT

 #### Java
 Here is an example of a reasonable DSL method in Java.
 For brevity's sake, it assumes the "driver" object is pre-defined and available to the method

 ```java
 /**